 Partners: Department of Environment, Land, Water and Planning, Parks Victoria, Royal Botanic Gardens, Australian Native Orchid Society, volunteers.

 Contacts: Donna McMaster DELWP - Ballarat, Ph.
 136 186

 Location: Duverney - Hamilton Highway, winter spring 2013 into 2014

-Activities: Rehabilitate approx. 2.5 hectares of Plains Grassland, sowing Hoary Sunray seed August 2013
+Activities: Rehabilitate approx. 2.5 hectares of Plains Grassland, sowing Hoary Sunray seed August 2013.
+On-going monitoring.

 Contacts: Matt Mooney, 5222518

 Location: Victorian Volcanic Plains Bioregion

 Activities: Monitoring, translocation, weed control, ecological burning.
 The Pimelea Conservation Trust Fund invites applications for grants to carry out conservation works each year .